Travelling with a baby

 The isle of Mull and Iona have been a pure treat, especially that we managed one sunny day with over 22 degrees.
 White sand Caribbean looking like and blue crystal waters!
 But the day we took the Mull boat trip, the weather was less pleasing – showers, winds and rainbows all day long.
 Adventurous day to see basking sharks, puffins and seals!

 4. Honduras.
-Shark diving and feeding.
-Very questionable practice though.
+Swimming with sharks, more precisely diving and watching the dive instructor feeding them – very questionable practice !
 Best introduction to Caribbean is cruising around and hopping on and off various islands.
 We knew from the moment we embarked in Puerto Rico we wanted to dive with the sharks in Roatan.

 I did not expect though to actually question myself so seriously thereafter.
 My only dive where I lost my 4kg weights and half in had to go back up for a repeat rapid descent – no space left with the back protected but full action – 1.5m away from the feeding bucket…